buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 ``fileIsImportant``

 ``change_filter``

+``onlyImportant``
     See :ref:`Configuring-Schedulers`.

-``onlyImportant``

 ``treeStableTimer``
     The scheduler will wait for this many seconds before starting the build.
-If new changes are made during this interval, the timer will be restarted, so really the build will be started after a change and then after this many seconds of inactivity.
+If new changes are made *on the same branch* during this interval, the timer will be restarted.

 ``branches`` (deprecated; use change_filter)
-    This scheduler will pay attention to any number of branches, ignoring Changes that occur on other branches.
+    Changes on branches not specified on this list will be ignored.

 ``categories`` (deprecated; use change_filter)
     A list of categories of changes that this scheduler will respond to.
 If this